mikegcoleman/hybrid-workshop/pwd_readme.md

 ### <a name="task3.1"></a> Task 3.1: Create the dockerfile with Image2Docker

-There is a Windows Server 2016 VHD that contains our Windows Tweet App stored in `c:\` on your cloud-based VM.
+There is a Windows Server 2016 VHD that contains our Windows Tweet App stored in `c:\` on Windows host.
 We're going to use Image2Docker to scan the VHD, and create a Dockerfile.
 We'll build the Dockerfile as we did in the previous step, push it to DTR, and then deploy our Windows tweet app.

 ![](./images/windows75.png)

-1. Move back to Windows node **A**, and open a PowerShell window.
+1. Click the name of your Windows host in PWD to switch your web console.
+2
 2. Use Image2Docker's `ConvertTo-Dockerfile` command to create a dockerfile from the VHD.

-	Copy and paste the command below into your Powershell window.
+	Copy and paste the command below into your Windows console window.

 	```
 	ConvertTo-Dockerfile -ImagePath c:\ws2016.vhd `